iam-joey/Q3T_Sol_iamjoey/readme.md

 While making this vault smart contract i understood the concepts of how can i send SOL to a PDA and how can i withdraw SOL from that specific pda.

+## BLINKS (Transfer-SOL)

+i made a blink which can transfer-sol to the creator of the blink with just one tap.

 ### AMM (Automated Market Maker)